@vltpkg/fast-split

 Split a string by a string delimiter, optionally limiting the number of parts parsed, and/or transforming the string parts into some other type of value.

-parameter to get all parts (useful if an
+Pass -1 as the limit parameter to get all parts (useful if an

-method is provided)
+onPart method is provided)

-method is provided, and returns undefined
+If an onPart method is provided, and returns undefined, then the

 original string part is included in the result set.